It’s profits that are the real driver of long-term growth – not sales.

 Decrease customer churn: Retain more customers.

-Customer churn is when people who buy or sign up to your product leave.
-Its is way cheaper to retain the customers you have rather than attract new ones.
-67% of consumers cite a bad experience for leaving, with 11% admitting this could have been prevented from simple customer outreach.
+Customer churn occurs when people who buy or sign up for your product leave.
+It’s much cheaper to retain current customers than attract new ones.
+67% of consumers cite a bad experience as their reason for leaving, with 11% admitting this could have been prevented by simple customer outreach.

-If you don’t think churn is a big deal, take a look at the big guys.
+If you think customer churn isn’t a big deal, take a look at the big guys.
 Companies like Spotify and Netflix allocate more than double their advertising budget to preventing customer churn.

-1. Create a memorable and seamless onboarding experience and get the customer using the product straight away.
+- Create a memorable and seamless onboarding experience and get the customer to use the product straight away.

-2. Offer great value for price and a range of different price points.
-It’s better of a customer downgrades instead of leaving.
+- Offer great value for price and a range of different price points.
+It’s better if a customer downgrades instead of leaving.

 Increase your prices.

 Are you consistently selling out of stock?
-Are you struggling to find enough hours in the day to get through all the work that is required of you?
+Are you struggling to find enough hours in the day to complete all the work you are required to do?
 If the answer is yes, chances are that you’re not charging enough.

 Economics 101 – control demand by setting the appropriate price.
-If the answer was no to those questions, here are a few tips that will put upwards pressure on your prices.
-Here’s a link to a great article on when to increase prices and how to increase prices.
+If the answer is no to those questions, here are a few tips that will put upward pressure on your prices.
+Learn more about when and how to increase prices.

-The value of a great CXInspire additional purchases and advocacy.
+The value of a great customer experience – Inspire additional purchases and advocacy.
 86% of consumers are willing to pay more for a better customer experience.
-Read more on how to produce a great CX in one of my other blogs here.
+Read more on how to produce a great customer experience.

 Optimise the sales process – Streamline the sales process to increase advocacy.
 64% of consumers will pay more for a simpler sales experience.
 You can do any of the following to improve the sales experience;

-3. Reorganise your sales process around the consumers not the product.
+- Reorganise your sales process around the consumers, not the product.

 Reduce how much it costs you to make products or provide services.

-Review manufacturing contracts – Look at volume discounts.
-If you’re making more units of a product the per unit price should reduce.
+Review manufacturing contracts—Look at volume discounts.
+If you’re making more units of a product, the per-unit price should be reduced.
 Talk to your supplier and get clarification on what they can do for you in terms of price if order quantities rise.
-This should be entered in a forecasting tool and a well-informed decision can be made about order timing and quantity.
+This information should be entered into a forecasting tool, and a well-informed decision can be made about order timing and quantity.

-Review the P&L. Review your P&L on a quarterly basis, try and identify the discretionary spending then can be eliminated moving forward.
-Look for opportunities to negotiate a better deal such as rent, power and ongoing subscriptions.
+Review the P&L. Review your P&L on a quarterly basis, and try to identify the discretionary spending that can be eliminated moving forward.
+Look for opportunities to negotiate a better deal, such as rent, power and ongoing subscriptions.
 Are there outsourcing opportunities or technological advances that make wage expenditure redundant?

 What does a combination of the above look like?

-A 5% increase in sales volume, a 5% increase in price and a 5% decrease in costs has a monumental effect on profit, overall yielding 29% increase in overall profit.
+A 5% increase in sales volume, a 5% increase in price and a 5% decrease in costs have a monumental effect on profit, yielding a 29% increase in overall profit.
 That’s 29% more in your bank at the end of the day, all from making a few 5% tweaks to the drivers behind your numbers.

 A discounting strategy will have the inverse effect.
 Beware of discounting!

-This kind of analysis is conducted on the regular for clients at Growth IQ.
-If you would like to forecast what impact a small change in your day to day operations could have please get in touch with us today.
+This kind of analysis is conducted regularly for our clients at Growth IQ.
+If you would like to forecast the impact a small change in your day-to-day operations could have, please get in touch with us today.

 We are your partner in business.